October 30, 2025

 Two ways of making causal claims

-Usually… different focus leads to different kinds of causal claims
+Usually… different questions leads to different kinds of causal claims

 1. causes of effects \(\to\) deterministic causal claims